Golfers

 Real Estate

 In August 2016, Justin Thomas paid $1.485 million for a 5,545-square-foot, four-bedroom, seven-bathroom home in Jupiter, Florida.
-The property includes an outdoor pool, hot tub, and theatre room with a billiard table and bar.
+The property includes an outdoor pool, a hot tub, and a theatre room with a billiard table and a bar.
 Thomas returned the property to the market in March 2023 with an asking price of $3.65 million.
 He eventually let it go for $3.1 million in July that year.

 Summary